I was tired. Really damned tired.

 In that moment my world stopped.
-A bomb could have gone off and I wouldn’t have noticed.
+A bomb could’ve gone off and I wouldn’t have noticed.
 I entered her house and walked directly into my bliss.

-Little did I know, my world was about to come tumbling down, tumbling down.
+Little did I know, my world was about to come tumbling down, way down.

 - I would find out that one of my girlfriend’s “friends” that she had introduced me to was actually her new girlfriend.

 - I would smoke pot and have a complete freak out session in front of my girlfriend’s aunt.

 - I would attend a family barbecue, trip down the stairs in front of everyone, and break the bottle of beer that I was fetching for her uncle.

 - I would defend my vegetarian diet by telling my girlfriend’s family that vegetarian food can be really tasty when done right, and then cook a vegetarian dinner only for her mom to throw it directly into the garbage.

 It was not a good week for me.

 I could elaborate on all of the unfortunate events that took place over the course of that week (shit, I could write an entire book about them), but the last bit is really where the heart of today’s fuckery is at, so let’s work this out.